<aside> 💡

 Prerequisites: Paralegal requires that you have installed rustup and that the directory in which cargo installs binaries is on your PATH.

-You can verify the binaries are available on the PATH by running the following command
+Verify the binaries are available on the PATH by running the following command

-cargo paralegal-flow --version
+cargo paralegal-flow --help

 Which should output something like